hello-robot/stretch_tutorials/developing/onboot.md

 ### Where to put unit files

 The unit file described above is a "user unit file", as opposed to a "system unit file".
 User unit files run when the user logins.
 By default, the "hello-robot" user is configured to login automatically on boot.
-Furthermore, since the Web Teleop unit file needs a ROS2 workspace in the "hello-robot" user, it makes sense to use a user unit file.
+Furthermore, since the Web Teleop unit file needs a ROS 2 workspace in the "hello-robot" user, it makes sense to use a user unit file.

 User unit files live in the `~/.config/systemd/user` directory.
 So when installing the Web Teleop application to launch on boot, we run: